RafDevX/polyglot-name-finder/README.md

 MIN_WORD_LENGTH=3 target/release/polyglot_name_finder wordlists/*.txt
 ```

 Use the `MIN_WORD_LENGTH` environment variable to filter out words you consider too short.
+Defaults to `1`.

 In order to, for example, support diceware wordlists, only the last whitespace-separated column is considered.